 Staff support team comment:

 Based on EPDP Team’s categorization of use cases – will need to be reviewed.
 For example, for e, if RNH has provided consent there may not be a need to go through SSD?
+How is the data controller to know whether the consent obtained was sufficiently ‘enlightened and informed” ?
+What about withdrawal of consent?
+Once again, determination of who the relevant data controller is very important here….If I were the entity running the mechanism, I would not want to take consent on blind faith….removal of consent can be a difficult process, often misfiring, and a data controller does not want to take on the liability for another party’s sloppy management .